luutp/tf_detection_api/README.md

     <li> Prepare options and run ```python object_detection/model_main.py``` </li>
 </ol>

-This repos aims to process all of the required steps mentioned above in <span style='background:#ADD8E6; font-weight:bold'>one bash command</span>
+This repos aims to process all of the required steps mentioned above in **one bash command**

 ## :heavy_check_mark: Requirements:
 <ul>